DangerDev/website-articles/blog/2020-04-ngrx-duplicate-code/README.md

 ### Conclusion

 We see that this works in principle.
-But the number of lines of code is about the same and we just moved the complexity into the functions.
-In the end, we still have nine cases for the reducers and selectors.
+But we can't ignore it, by defintion, we really have way too much actions.
+Also for the reducer and the effects the number of lines of code is about the same.
+We just moved the complexity into the inner functions.
+In the end, we still have nine cases for the reducers and nine cases for the effects.
 If you have looked carefully, you will have noticed that I used `any` at one point.
 In fact, it is not so easy to remain type-safe over the whole time.
 Another important point is that with this technique we can not cross the boundaries of a NgRx feature.

 Let's try it another varriation!

 ## 2. Second Idea: Action Subtyping

-Explicit actions are a fine thing, but we are getting a lot of lines of code.
-Now we want to do **exactly the opposite** and fight the duplicated code by using a generic action, or to be specific: an action with a subtype.
+Explicit actions are a fine thing, but we are getting a lot of lines of code just because we defined so many actions.
+Now we want to do the opposite and fight the duplicated code by using generic actions, or to be specific: actions with a subtype.
 And we are aware that the folowing example can be seen as anti-pattern.

 Such actions could look like this: